Cherwell Street (Banbury) bus improvement project

 Elements of the design we consulted on required the removal of highway lanes and/or reduced highway capacity to improve pedestrian crossing facilities.
 In response to feedback, we investigated this further using updated traffic modelling data and detailed design work.

-We held a second consultation, from 24 February to 23 March 2025, where we shared this data showing the impact of the scheme on journey times for buses and other vehicles.
-More information about the consultation including information materials can be found on our Let’s Talk Oxfordshire website.
+We held a second consultation, from 24 February to 23 March 2025, during which we shared data showing the impact of the scheme on journey times for buses and other vehicles.
+More information about the consultation, including information materials, can be found on our Let’s Talk Oxfordshire website.
 You can also read the full consultation report.

 What happened after the consultations?